simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - Public
         - Computing services offered over the public internet
         - anyone can sign up
+        - publicly accessible
+        - Personal users, organisations
     - Private
         - Computing services offered to only select users
         - internal or corporate cloud
         - can be hosted on own or leased hardware
+        - Still need to purchase infrastructure
+        - need skills to manage the DC as well as the cloud
     - Hybrid
         - Combination of public and private clouds
         - scale private infrastructure to the cloud